This is a Spanish translation of the Executive Summary of Post Carbon Institute’s report Drilling Deeper.

 Life Cycle Greenhouse Gas Emissions from Shale Gas Compared to Coal: An Analysis of Two Conflicting Studies

-The challenges posed by shale gas production have serious implications for the future of agriculture, transportation, and health in the United States.
-In this collection of articles, PCI Fellows explore what the Hughes Report means for these sectors.
-SUPPLEMENTAL ARTICLES INCLUDE: Agriculture and Natural Gas By Michael Bomford The vast majority of natural gas supporting […]
+These articles are supplements to Will Natural Gas Fuel America in the 21st Century?
+(2013).
+They consider how the challenges posed by shale gas production have serious implications for the future of agriculture, transportation, and health in the United States.
+Summary Agriculture and Natural Gas By Michael Bomford The vast majority of natural gas supporting American […]